Luis-Villafana-00/Fisheye-Camera-Calibration/README.md

 <img width="1743" height="947" alt="image" src="https://github.com/user-attachments/assets/9fbec5c6-d88d-4912-9804-4a258f345281" />

-### One image is generally sufficient for finding the point of least deflection, but more images can be used for robustness:
+### One image is generally sufficient for finding the point of least deflection, but multiple images can be used for robustness:

 <img width="1425" height="943" alt="image" src="https://github.com/user-attachments/assets/d3f7148c-af89-4091-a4d0-b0a003873118" />

-### Point of least deflection:
+### Aggregated point of least deflection:

 <img width="1671" height="942" alt="image" src="https://github.com/user-attachments/assets/de252736-645f-46ce-9f3a-21a79a5d30d7" />